Freedom Movement of Iran

 The Freedom Movement of Iran (FMI) or Liberation Movement of Iran (LMI; نهضت آزادی ايران) is an Iranian pro-democracy political organization founded in 1961, by members describing themselves as "Muslims, Iranians, Constitutionalists and Mossadeghists".
 It is the oldest party still active in Iran and has been described as a "semi-opposition" or "loyal opposition" party.
 It has also been described as a "religious nationalist party".

-The organization was split to the National Front (II), its establishment was supported by Mohammad Mossadegh.
+The organization was split from the National Front, its establishment was supported by Mohammad Mossadegh.
 It then applied for the membership in the front with a platform advocating national sovereignty, freedom of political activity and expression, social justice under Islam, respect for Iran's constitution, the Universal Declaration of Human Rights, and the Charter of the United Nations.
 It believes in the separation of religion and state, while that political activity should be guided by religious values.
 FMI based on a moderate interpretation of Islam.
 It rejects both royal and clerical dictatorship in favor of political and economic liberalism.